txsun1997/Metric-Fairness/README.md

 python analyse_pkls.py
 ```

-and you will get scores like
+and you will get results like

 ```
 +------------------------------+----------------------+------------------------------+----------------------+-------------------------------+-----------------------+--------------------------+------------------+